openshift/openshift-origin-design/web-console/knikubevirt/vm-templates/vm-templates.md

 ![Offline Template List View](img/1-3-1-create-template-from-template-list-modal.jpg)

 The template they choose is preselected and the Provision Source, OS, Flavor, and Workload Profiles are filled in.
-Refer to the Create VM Wizard for all other steps.